Benton City, Washington

 Benton City is a city in Benton County, Washington, United States.
+It is also included in the Tri-Cities metropolitan area, which consists of both Benton and Franklin counties.
 The population was 3,479 at the 2020 census.
 The city shares a school district with the adjacent unincorporated community of Kiona.

 History

 Pre-incorporation

 Benton City was originally platted by the North Coast Railroad in 1909.
 The line was originally conceived as the North Coast Railroad in 1909, then came under ownership of the Oregon Washington Railroad and Navigation Company in 1913 when North Coast was merged with Oregon Railroad and Navigation Company before becoming part of the Union Pacific Railroad.
 It took its name from Benton S. Groscup (and not the county's namesake), who was influential in the separation of Benton County from Yakima County.
 Freight and passenger depots were built by the railroad in 1910.

 Post-incorporation

 The town was officially incorporated July 2, 1945.
 Irrigation water was brought to the area via the Sunnyside Canal in 1947, allowing the area to grow considerably.

 In 2002, the Benton City – Kiona Bridge over the Yakima River at Benton City was added to the National Register of Historic Places.